 - Best City Villa in Athens: Athenee Residence by K&K

 - Safest place to stay in Athens: Plaka, Kolonaki, Koukaki, Monastiraki, and all the areas around the Acropolis (Thission, Petralona, Filopappou) are considered super safe.
-Syntagma Square is not as safe as it is usually the epicentre of demonstrations and riots.
+Syntagma Square is not as safe as it usually is the epicentre of demonstrations and riots.
 Also, Exarcheia, Kypseli, Gyzi, and Omonoia are less safe.
 They are worth your visit, though!

 - How many days do you need in Athens?
 If you are in a rush, 2 nights should be fine, but if you want to explore the city more, I suggest you spend 4-5 nights.
 In general, you will be better off visiting a Greek island and spending more time on the beach!

-- How to Move Around in Athens: if you stay in Plaka, Monastiraki, Koukaki, Petralona, Thission, or Kolonaki, then everything will be within 30 minutes walking distance, but if you want to move around, then you should hop on the Athens Metro, which is very safe, clean, and reliable.
+- How to Move Around in Athens: If you stay in Plaka, Monastiraki, Koukaki, Petralona, Thission, or Kolonaki, then everything will be within 30 minutes walking distance, but if you want to move around, then you should hop on the Athens Metro, which is very safe, clean, and reliable.

 - Best Neighbourhood in Athens: Plaka, Monastiraki, Kolonaki, Petralona, Koukaki, Filopappou, and Thission